Clark College Court Appointed Special Advocate (CASA( Special Project

 lawyers, and more.
 Hopefully, one of these strangers is a CASA volunteer.

-Through Clark College's PRLE 290 CASA Special Project, students can become a CASA and earn up to 15 college credits.
+courtrooms and communities.
+Through Clark College's PRLE 295 CASA Special Project, students can become a CASA and earn up to 15 college credits.

 Goals of a CASA/GAL Volunteer